 The motions alleged that the court lacked personal jurisdiction over the defendants, since they had not had contacts with the district for more than a decade at the time of the lawsuit.

+Plaintiff Fletcher McDaniel worked as a plasterer’s helper from 1950 to 1982, working at various job sites in and around Washington D.C.
 McDaniel, who was diagnosed with pulmonary disease in 1983, claimed he was exposed to asbestos-containing products during his career, including Sprayed Limpet Asbestos.

-Courts around the U.S. would later refine statutes of limitations for those diagnosed with asbestos-related diseases given the unusually long latency periods associated with the illnesses.
+Courts around the U.S. would later refine statutes of limitations for those diagnosed with asbestos-related diseases, given the unusually long latency periods associated with the illnesses.

-Delaware Court Grants Summary Judgement
+Delaware Court Grants Summary Judgment

-Plaintiffs Robert and Carolyn Truitt sued Bell Asbestos Mines and Atlas Asbestos Co., along with other defendants that manufactured, installed, supplied or were otherwise associated with asbestos products.
+Plaintiffs Robert and Carolyn Truitt sued Bell Asbestos Mines and Atlas Asbestos Co., along with other defendants who manufactured, installed, supplied or were otherwise associated with asbestos products.
+Robert Truitt, diagnosed with asbestosis and lung cancer, reportedly used sprayed Limpet asbestos during his employment at the DuPont nylon manufacturing plant in Seaford, Delaware.

-The Superior Court of Delaware ruled that Bell was entitled to summary judgement “given the corporate identity between Bell and Atlas Turner at the time when the harm was alleged to have occurred.”
+The Superior Court of Delaware ruled that Bell was entitled to summary judgment “given the corporate identity between Bell and Atlas Turner at the time when the harm was alleged to have occurred.”
+As the case did not go to trial, it was settled out of court for an undisclosed amount.

 Bell’s Asbestos Products & Workers at Risk